CLI Commands Reference

 # Validate specific workflow

-agentmap validate-csv --csv production_workflow.csv
+agentmap validate --csv production_workflow.csv

 # Expected output: